ondras12345/mpay/README.md

 mpay admin cron
 ```

-You can also use cron to run consistency checks:
+You can also use cron to run consistency checks (although those shouldn't be
+necessary if you don't mess with the database directly - don't do things
+like `PRAGMA foreign_keys=OFF` or `UPDATE users SET balance ...`).
 ```
 # exit status will be non-zero on failure
 mpay admin check